Alice Mary Victoria Augusta Pauline Saxe-Coburg and Gotha, Princess of Albany1

 F, #100671, b.
 25 February 1883, d.
 3 January 1981

-Consanguinity Index=0.8%
+Consanguinity Index=0.86%

 Alice, HRH Countess of Athlone2

-Alice Mary Victoria Augusta Pauline Saxe-Coburg and Gotha, Princess of Albany gained the title of HRH Princess Alice of Albany.4 She gained the title of Princess Alice of the United Kingdom.5 From 10 February 1904, her married name became von Teck.
-She was invested as a Lady, Royal Order of Victoria and Albert (V.A.).3 From 14 July 1917, her married name became Cambridge.
-As a result of her marriage, Alice Mary Victoria Augusta Pauline Saxe-Coburg and Gotha, Princess of Albany was styled as Countess of Athlone on 16 July 1917.6 She graduated from London University, London, England, with a honorary Doctor of Literature (D.Litt.).3 She gained the rank of Honorary Colonel in the service of the 12th Pretoria Regiment, South African Infantry.3 She was invested as a Dame Commander, Order of the British Empire (D.B.E.) in 1937.3 She was invested as a Dame Grand Cross, Order of the British Empire (G.B.E.).7 She was invested as a Dame Grand Cross, Royal Victorian Order (G.C.V.O.).7 She has an extensive biographical entry in the Dictionary of National Biography.8
+She gained the title of HRH Princess Alice of Albany.4 She gained the title of Princess Alice of the United Kingdom.5 From 10 February 1904, her married name became von Teck.
+She was appointed Lady, Royal Order of Victoria and Albert (V.A.)3 From 14 July 1917, her married name became Cambridge.
+After her marriage, Alice Mary Victoria Augusta Pauline Saxe-Coburg and Gotha, Princess Alice of Albany was styled as Countess of Athlone on 7 November 1917.6 She was awarded the honorary degree of Doctor of Literature (D.Litt.) by London University, London, EnglandG.3 She gained the rank of Honorary Colonel in the 12th Pretoria Regiment, South African Infantry.3 She was appointed Dame Commander, Order of the British Empire (D.B.E.) in 1937.3 She was appointed Dame Grand Cross, Order of the British Empire (G.B.E.)7 She was appointed Dame Grand Cross, Royal Victorian Order (G.C.V.O.)7 She has an extensive biographical entry in the Dictionary of National Biography.8

 Citations